-Kelli Yates is a Dietetic Intern, Freelance Writer, and Co-Host of The Nutrition Nerds Podcast.
+Kelli Yates is a Dietetic Intern, Freelance Writer, and Creator of RD2BeSource.
 She graduated Summa Cum Laude from Life University with a Bachelor of Science in Dietetics and is currently completing her dietetic internship to become a Registered Dietitian.
 In her spare time, Kelli is an avid rock climber and loves spending time in nature.
 Kelli is currently accepting clients – contact her here to get started!

 Everyone has their story of why they are where they are.
 This is mine.